videojs/video-js-swf/CONTRIBUTING.md

 If you're on this page, you must be interested in spending some time giving back to this humble project.
-If that's the case, here are some ways you can help build the future of the Video.js SWF.
+If that's the case, here are some ways you can help build the future of the Video.js SWF:

-    Features and changes
+- Features and changes
-    Bug reports and fixes
+- Bug reports and fixes
-    Answer questions on Stack Overflow
+- Answer questions on Stack Overflow
-    Related Video.js projects
+- Related Video.js projects

 Getting started